 |Crooked River, FL|

 This second Dog Island Lighthouse also had a short lifespan.
 A hurricane in 1851 flattened it and about everything else on the island.
-The third lighthouse built on the island was another brick tower, which rose to a height of forty feet.
-This lighthouse survived the Civil War, but received significant damage at the hands of the occupying Union soldiers.
+The third lighthouse built on the island was another brick tower, which rose to a height of forty-eight feet.
+This lighthouse survived the Civil War, but received significant damage at the hands of occupying Union soldiers.
 Given the downfall of its predecessors, it comes as no surprise that in 1873 this third tower also fell victim to a hurricane.
 Money was appropriated for yet another lighthouse on Dog Island, but due to the slow recovery of the Southern economy following the war, it was never built.

-The 103-foot iron tower, flanked by a keeper’s dwelling on either side, was completed in August of 1895.
-The first keeper, James Williams, lit the light for the first time on October 28, 1895 and logged "Everything worked well, weather was clear and fine, Keeper stood watch to 12 p.m.
+The 103-foot iron tower, flanked by a keeper’s dwelling on either side, was completed in August 1895.
+The first keeper, James Williams, lit the light for the first time on October 28, 1895 and logged: "Everything worked well, weather was clear and fine, Keeper stood watch to 12 p.m.
 Light was good throughout the watch.
 Commander Newman came to see how it worked at 8 p.m."
 The illuminating apparatus was a fourth-order bivalve lens, manufactured in 1894 by the Parisian firm of Henry LaPaute.
-The lens revolved on a pool of mercury and produced two white flashes every ten seconds.
-In 1901, the revolving mechanism for the lens was repaired and adjusted to run for 16 hours between windings.
-The tower was apparently painted red originally, but in 1902, the bottom half of the tower was given a coat of white paint to offset it from the surrounding pine forest.
+The lens revolved on a pool of mercury and produced a group of two white flashes every ten seconds, at a focal plane of just over 115 feet.

 Located just over one mile west of Carrabelle Beach alongside Highway 98.